arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   will appear when a subquery has been spliced into the surrounding query.
   Only suitable subqueries can be spliced.
-  A subquery becomes unsuitable if it contains a *LIMIT*, *REMOTE*, *GATHER* or a *COLLECT* node where the operation is *COUNT*.
+  A subquery becomes unsuitable if it contains a *LIMIT*, *REMOTE*, *GATHER* or a *COLLECT* node where the operation is *WITH COUNT INTO*.
 A subquery *also* becomes unsuitable if it is contained in an unsuitable subquery.

   This optimization is applied after all other optimizations, and reduces overhead for executing subqueries by inlining the execution.
 This mainly